 30% of patients who have a stroke go on to have a second stroke within 5 years.
 Controlling risk factors and stroke-specific education can help reduce this risk.
 The Mercy Stroke Clinic is dedicated to helping patients understand and control their risk factors.
 The clinic is held in the Cardiopulmonary Department on the ground floor.

-gives you a chance to test your knowledge on areas such as the signs of a stroke, national statistics on strokes, and how to reduce your risk of having a stroke.
+The Stroke Risk Factor Tool provides an interactive way to test your knowledge on areas such as the signs of a stroke, national statistics on strokes, and how to reduce your risk of having a stroke.